GeaucefStone/Secular_Democratic_Republic/contents/simulations/case_study/hoa_vs_doe.md

 ## DISPOSITION

  - The appeal is **GRANTED**.

  - The enforcement action against petitioner Jane Doe is **DISMISSED WITH PREJUDICE**.

  - The case is **REMANDED** for determination of appropriate sanctions against respondents for constitutional violations.

 **Counsel for Petitioner:** [Name], Office of Public Defense

 **Counsel for Respondents:** [Name], Bar of the Republic

----

-_End of Document_